Skip to Main Content

 Documenting Search Results

-Following the PRISMA for Search (PRISMA-S) checklist ensures that you document all necessary information about the used information sources and search strategies.
+Following the PRISMA for Searching (PRISMA-Search) checklist ensures that you document all necessary information about the used information sources and search strategies.
 The PRISMA-S statement / explanatory paper includes exemplar reporting.

 You will need to keep track of: